GRAN CANARIA – Canary Islands

 Gran Canaria may not be thought of as a typical walking holiday destination, suffering from a dubious reputation as a mass tourism island of the “worst” sort (depending on your preferences of course, this may be exactly what you are looking for).
 The truth is, and more and more are starting to discover this, the island is just terrific for walkers.
 Old “caminos” are restored, and waymarking is usually plentiful.
 And hardly anywhere in the world will you get landscapes as diverse as this packed into the same place.

 When it comes to eating in Las Palmas things are (as expected) not overly exciting.
 If you, as most tourists, are staying in the Las Canteras area, there is so much on offer within walking distance that it’s not really sensible to hunt around in other districts, this is a big city.
 But the menus tend to be very internationalized, too much of the same standard boring stuff everywhere.
-And some outlets are tarted up beyond belief (as well as having Swedish names).
+And some outlets are tarted up beyond belief.
 But the food is invariably eatable.
-As a basic principle, the further west you walk, the more quiet the restaurants get.
-But they also tend to get simpler, perhaps even too much so.
-You will have to find your own balance here.
 For a really good dinner with good wine from a more international menu, try e.g the Gallo Feliz.
-Lunch with fish or other seafood is especially nice at La Olivia.
+Lunch with fish or other seafood is especially nice at La Oliva.
 If you for strategic reasons stay close to San Telmo on the other hand the situation is much more interesting and you will have some extremely good restaurants close by.
 I have not done much in gourmet style myself but I can especially recommend Kano 31.
-Or have a look at TripAdvisor.
+At Cruz de Tejeda I really like the Asador Grill de Yolanda.
+They might claim that their speciality is lamb, but their steaks are to die for… E.g try one with Roquefort sause.
+Very good local wines also.
+Down in Tejeda the ¡Déjate Llevar! is a must, here you can even get good tips for your walking.
+In Playa del Inglés variety is huge, but at the top of the line is the superb fish restaurant Rías Bajas.
+It has also an immensely cozy place for true Scandinavian home cooking at “Hos Pia”.
+Both are at or close to the Avenida de Tirajana.

 Walks accessible from Playa del Inglés

 Selected walks: For walks on Gran Canaria take a look in Noel Rochford’s Landscapes of Gran Canaria.
 All references below are to this book (as “/Rochford/”, and PLEASE NOTE: when I refer to walk numbers etc. from this book they are all taken from the 6th edition).
 You should also check out Walking in the Canaries Volume 2 by Paddy Dillon and Gran Canaria by Izabella Gavin.
-On the web visit Gran Canaria Travel and Holiday Guide by Foxy’s Island Walks.
+On the web visit Gran Canaria Holiday and Beaches Guide by Foxy’s Island Walks.

 •PDI1 ARTEARA – AQUALAND (my total time 5h07; 469a 737d; net walking time 4h22): This is walk 19 in /Rochford/.
 A nice opportunity to stretch your legs a little, after all those cramped mountain paths you can find elsewhere on the island.
 Let your legs roll.
 Enjoy the ENORMOUS canyon vistas along the way.
 For once a walk where you can walk and look around simultaneously.
 Normally this is suicide…